List of A Nightmare on Elm Street characters: Tina Gray

 Christina "Tina" Gray, a Springwood high student, is Nancy's best friend.
 Tina tells Nancy that she has been experiencing strange dreams about a scarred man, and learns that Nancy has had a similar dream.
 Her parents had also participated in Fred Krueger's murder.
 Tina's father left his family shortly afterwards, and her mother began dating.
-Tina is attacked in a dream during a sleepover and murdered by Freddy Krueger, her body dragged up the wall and across the ceiling.
+One night, after sleeping with her boyfriend, Tina is attacked in a dream during a sleepover and murdered by Freddy Krueger, her body dragged up the wall and across the ceiling.
 Her boyfriend Rod is suspected and arrested.
 Freddy uses images of the dead Tina to torment Nancy when she falls asleep.
 Her death is echoed in Wes Craven's New Nightmare with Julie, and in the 2010 A Nightmare on Elm Street with Kris Fowles.
 Although Wyss did not appear in Wes Craven's New Nightmare, her character's death was mentioned by a limousine driver and footage from the first film was used.

 In the original Freddy vs. Jason script by Damian Shannon and Mark J. Swift, Tina appears in Lori Campbell's first nightmare of Freddy Krueger.
 Bloody, affixed to the ceiling and wearing her blue nightshirt, she tells Lori: "Freddy is coming back.
 It's okay to be afraid, Lori.
 We were all afraid.
 Warn your friends ... warn all your friends."